 More accessories will soon be available such as the Navetta bassinet and the Pratico toddler seat.
 This page will be updated as soon as they come onto market.
 In the meantime, check out the beautifully co-ordinated Borsa Soft diaper bags that has hook attachments to connect with your Book Plus handle bar.

-The large storage basket is a major plus; a father mentioned in his review that it carries a lot including the heavy electric Medela pump system.
+The large storage basket is a major plus; parents say that it carries a lot including the heavy electric Medela pump system.

-Since there are few reviews, there are few complaints, too.
-One reviewer said he wishes the colors were brighter, but as far as quality and performance of this stroller, there isn't anything yet.
+Parents say that they wish the colors were brighter, but as far as the quality and performance of this stroller, there aren’t many complaints.

 Where can you find the best price?